jwplayer/JWPlayer-iOS-SDK-cocoapod/readme.md

 Getting support and submitting feedback
 =======================================

-To send us your feedback or bug reports, send email to support@jwplayer.com.
+To send us your feedback or bug reports, please visit our  [Support Portal](https://support.jwplayer.com/submit-support-case).
+Select “I have a question for the technical support team” or “I want to report a bug” and then follow the steps to report your issue.
+Our support team will follow up in a timely manner.

 Before contacting us, please read our FAQ: http://support.jwplayer.com/customer/portal/articles/2022900-ios-sdk-faq

+To ask technical questions please open an issue in our Best Practice Apps repo https://github.com/jwplayer/jwplayer-ios-bestPracticeApps

 Using the SDK library
 =====================